oren/oren.github.io/articles/how-to-score-a-business-plan/code/README.md

-Copy this into a text file and loading it by clicking on top left 'Load' button: https://excalidraw.com/
+Copy this into a text file and load it to the drawing program Excalidraw by clicking on top left 'Load' button: https://excalidraw.com/
 ```
 {
   "type": "excalidraw",